Project-Codular/openaiAPI/README.md

   // Set the user prompt
   userPrompt := "Who was the first person to go to space?"
+  // Delete this line if you use system_prompts.yaml systemPrompt := "You're a useful assistant."

-  // Send a request using the client and print the response response, err := client.SendChat("You're a useful assistant.", userPrompt) if err != nil {
+  // Send a request using the client and print the response response, err := client.SendChat(systemPrompt, userPrompt) if err != nil {
     log.Fatalf("Error sending request: %v", err)
   }